TORONTO Sept. 21, Centennial College, Story Arts Centre

 Participants whose pitches are selected for publication by New Canadian Media will be reimbursed the full cost of the workshop and will receive tailored one-on-one guidance by one of the presenters at our workshop.

-These workshops are funded through the Department of Canadian Heritage’s Digital Citizen Initiative, and offered in partnership with the National NewsMedia Council.
+This project has been made possible in part by the Government of Canada through the Department of Canadian Heritage’s Digital Citizen Initiative, and offered in partnership with the National NewsMedia Council.
 Our Toronto workshop is being co-hosted by Centennial College.

 To submit your STORY PITCH, please email email@example.com